15 Ways to Prepare Your Garden for the Fall Season Transition

 The goal for my garden is to transition from season to season timelessly.
 As one perennial dies down, another next to it will take its place.
 And that takes a lot of planning!

-Now is the time to walk through your garden and make a list of what worked well for you, and what didn’t.
+Now is the time to walk through your garden and list what worked well for you and what didn’t in your garden journal or planner.
 What would you do differently?

-I take pictures of my garden every season, so I can compare each area throughout the months.
-I look at the areas in the garden that may have some holes in them or a lack of color.
-Maybe two types of flowers were planted side by side and didn’t complement each other and need to be moved for next year.
+I take pictures of my garden every season so that I can compare each area throughout the months.
+I look at the garden areas that may have holes in them or lack color.
+Maybe two types of flowers were planted side by side and didn’t complement each other, and they need to be moved for next year.

 preparing your garden for fall: fall flowers in container gardens